bzeiss/hearcal/README.md

 ### Averaging multiple tests

-You can use the tool hearcal_avg.py to calculate an average profile across multiple tests.
-It will write two files:
+You can (and actually **SHOULD**) use the tool hearcal_avg.py to calculate an average profile across multiple tests.
+If you start it, you can selected multiple files and simply generate an averag.
+Don't average across multiple tests done in one sitting, but across multiple days, maybe even days spaced apart.
+The tool will write two files:
 * hearcal_avg.csv containing the average calibrated profiles
 * hearcal_avg_details.csv containing average, minimum measurement, maximum measure, standard deviation, variance and spread for each frequency measure across multiple tests